3 Beautiful School Spirited Card Designs

-Here’s a classic school-theme card that we just love.
+Here’s a classic school-themed card that we just love.
 There is so much creativity in this card.
-The multiple layers of paper used for the background along with the custom apple cutout screams back to school.
+The multiple layers of paper used for the background along with the custom apple cutout scream back to school.
 The ruled paper serves as a bordering background in two different ways.
 This is really unique and a beautiful technique you can use to bring a project together.

 So there you have it, 3 beautiful school spirited cards to help inspire your projects for the school year.
 You too can create these cards using our September 2016 scrapbooking kit.
 If you’re not a subscriber, subscribe here to our monthly scrapbook kits.